-If the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+If the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

 TunTrust does not use Fax, SMS, or postal mail for Domain Validation.